Ave Maria (Bach/Gounod): History

-Alongside Schubert's "Ave Maria", the Bach/Gounod "Ave Maria" has become a fixture at funerals, wedding Masses, and quinceañeras.
-There are many different instrumental arrangements including for violin and guitar, string quartet, piano solo, cello, and even trombones.
+Alongside Schubert's "Ave Maria", the Bach/Gounod "Ave Maria" has become a fixture at funerals, weddings, and quinceañeras (girls' 15th birthday).
+There are many different instrumental arrangements including for violin and guitar, string quartet, piano solo, cello, and trombone.
 Opera singers, such as Nellie Melba, Franco Corelli and Luciano Pavarotti, as well as choirs have recorded it hundreds of times during the twentieth century.

 Later in his career, Gounod composed an unrelated setting of Ave Maria for a four-part SATB choir.

 Composition

 Gounod based the work on Bach's prelude, which is a study in harmony in broken chords.
 He used the first four measure for a prelude, repeating them for the first entry of the voice.
 He used Bach's composition, in the version with an inserted measure after the original 22, the so-called Schwencke-measure which was common at the time.
 To this measure, the voice has a repeated expressive "Maria!".
 He added a tempo marking, Moderato, pedal markings for the pianist, and dynamic markings.